BAQIS-Quantum/qsteed/README.md

 For more examples of chip configuration, see the file [config.ini](qsteed/config/config.ini).

 ### Initialize the quantum computing resource virtualization database
+> [!**WARNING**]
+> If this is your first time installing QSteed, please make sure to perform the following database initialization steps after the installation is complete.

 After the MySQL service starts and the config.ini file is configured, initialize the quantum computing resource virtualization database by running the following command:
 ```python
 from qsteed.resourcemanager.database_sql.initialize_database import initialize_database
 initialize_database()
 ```

 ## Build database